BartOtten/routex/EXTENSIONS.md

 ```
 The Alternatives module is therefor responsible for flattening those for
 (itself and) other extensions to use.
 To take the route responsible for the
-"gb" scope as an example, the extension should add flattened attributes in the
+"gb" branch as an example, the extension should add flattened attributes in the
 Route struct.
 It can do so using the helper function `Routex.Attrs.put/2`.

 ```